ABD: Default Exception Abduction in Finite First Order Worlds: Evaluation and Experiments

-\paragraph{Theory Choice Changes Which Shortcuts Exist.} Across theories (Table~\ref{tab:abd_theory_breakdown}), T5 is consistently easier, while T3/T4 exhibit larger spread across models.
+\textbf{Theory Choice Changes Which Shortcuts Exist.} Across theories (Table~\ref{tab:abd_theory_breakdown}), T5 is consistently easier, while T3/T4 exhibit larger spread across models.
 A plausible explanation is that theories with stronger relational structure (e.g., nested quantification or additional dependencies in consequents) constrain the exception rule more tightly, reducing the effectiveness of compact heuristics.
 This theory-conditioned variation is valuable: it yields a natural set of controlled ``difficulty knobs'' without changing the output language or evaluation protocol.
-Additionally, T6 exhibits negative GapG values for most frontier models (Table~\ref{tab:abd_theory_breakdown}), indicating that model predictions frequently beat the planted gold rule; this suggests T6's gold rules may be overly complex and flags these instances for generator refinement.
+GPT-5.4 also attains the best GRef in every theory row without leading validity on any theory family, reinforcing that low prompt cost and robust validity are distinct capabilities.
+Additionally, T6 exhibits negative GRef values for most frontier models (Table~\ref{tab:abd_theory_breakdown}), so T6 GRef should be read as a generator-reference diagnostic rather than absolute optimality.